 Our aim is to give children an enjoyment of language learning and the confidence to develop new skills.

-At St Joseph's French is taught in a creative way using a range of materials and approaches including games, role-play, and conversations as well as books and ICT (particularly "Purple Mash") to enhance learning for our pupils.
+At St Joseph's, French has been taught in a creative way using a range of materials and approaches including games, role-play, and conversations as well as books and ICT (particularly "Purple Mash") to enhance learning for our pupils.

-There are many websites which will help the children to consolidate and practise their skills.
+There are many websites which will help the children to consolidate and practise their language skills.
 Please encourage your child to use them.

 Year 6 pupils using French dictionaries to support their learning and develop their French vocabulary.

 Year 4 are very proud of their French books and what they have learnt this year.

 Year 6 using "Purple Mash" to consolidate and apply their understanding of French vocabulary